DhengreAni18/E-auction/README.md

 * __MomentJS__ : MomentJS a javascript time and date library has been used to handle all timestamp related things.

+* __Redis__ : Redis is used for caching including generation and token validation for users authentication.
 ##
 :star: *__Key features of Project__ :*